Photo of the day: Rep. Letlow is sworn in

-Category: U.S. Politics Hits: 0(Bill Clark/CQ Roll Call)
+Category: U.S. Politics Hits: 2(Bill Clark/CQ Roll Call)

 Jeremiah Letlow, 3, stands in front of his mother, Rep. Julia Letlow, during her ceremonial swearing in with Speaker Nancy Pelosi in the U.S. Capitol on Wednesday.